 Have you ever spilled (told on accident) a secret that you weren’t meant to?
 Then you might have let the cat out of the bag.
 Once the secret is out in the open, there is no chance of putting that secret back in the bag!

 So the next time your office is throwing a surprise party for a coworker, don’t let the cat out of the bag when asking what their favorite kind of cake is!

-Did you spring out of bed this morning, whistling a happy tune, and were super productive at the office?
+Did you spring (jump) out of bed this morning, whistling a happy tune, and were super productive at the office?
 Did you feel great, and as if you could get anything done?
-Then you were feeling "fit as a fiddle.
+Then you were feeling fit as a fiddle.
 If you’re fit as a fiddle, you’re in excellent health and at the top of your game.
 Just like a well-tuned fiddle!